 “It is easy to assume that, as a society, we are winning the battle to raise awareness of the dangers of smoking.
 But the bitter truth is that we are failing to reach those young people most at risk.
 Clearly, current smoking prevention measures among the young aren’t succeeding.”

-To address this, Roy Castle Lung Cancer Foundation works to prevent young people from taking up the habit via its Cut Films project.
-This enables young people to make films aimed at helping their peers to say ‘no’ to smoking.
+Roy Castle Lung Cancer Foundation works to prevent youth smoking via its Cut Films project.
+The initiative enables young people to create films aimed at helping their peers say “no” to smoking.

 Paula Chadwick explained, “Cut Films is a way of reaching out and engaging with young people, often in neglected or under-represented communities.
 But we can’t do this in a vacuum; the public health structure must be in place, and those structures just aren’t there.
 The system is broken and failing our most vulnerable young people.